kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 This file is the ClojureScript project configuration file.
 This is ClojureScripts version of package.json.
 This is where we configure Clojure dependencies and compilation targets.
 This file also contains project details like title and description.

 * `figwheel.js`
 This file is specific to Figweel projects.
 It is the bootstrap file for our project.
 It points Figwheel to our source code so that it can monitor it for updates.
-We will be running it with `node figwheel.js`
+We'll be running it with `node figwheel.js`

 * `./src/hello_world/core.cljs`
 This is our entry-point source file.
-This is where we will start the project.
+This is where we'll start the project.
 Think of it similar to a index.js file in a Node project.
 I've added comments below to explain what's going on.
 ```
 ;; This defines a namespace and necesscary dependencies for the current file